Terms of Service

 • Legal Compliance: You represent and warrant that (a) you are not located in a country that is subject to a U.S. Government embargo, or that has been designated by the U.S. Government as a terrorist-supporting country; and (b) you are not listed on any U.S. Government list of prohibited or restricted parties.

-• Developer Contact Info: Direct any questions, complaints or claims by mail to: Ethos Estate Planning, LLC, 5001 Plaza on the Lake, Suite 305, Austin, TX 78746, or by email: estateplanning@getethos.com
+• Developer Contact Info: Direct any questions, complaints or claims by mail to: Ethos Estate Planning, LLC, 1606 Headway Cir., #9013, Austin, TX 78754, or by email: legal@getethos.com

 • Third Party Terms of Agreement: You must comply with any applicable third party terms of agreement when using the Services.